 Flexibility and mobility.
-Although similar terms, there is a difference in what does vs the other.
-I use the term vs because although sometimes they can close like brothers and help each other out, they can also be related like brothers and impede the other from doing its job.
+Although similar terms, there is a difference in what one does vs the other.
+I use the term vs because although sometimes they can close like siblings and help each other out, one can also impede the other from doing its job.
 For example I can have great hamstring flexibility but poor hip joint mobility which will affect the hip functionality.
 If you can touch your toes with straight legs, then that is an example of great hamstring flexibility.
 However, if you can't squat to 90 degrees (or slightly above or below), or if you can't do a hurdle step (normally a dynamic warm up drill.
-Find reference on YouTube) then that is a sign of poor hip mobility.
+Find reference on YouTube) then that is a sign possible of poor hip mobility.

 Have fun, stay fit, move athletic.
-Ryan